It was on a Malibu beach in 1988 that Peter Lindbergh

 shot the White Shirts

-This book gathers more than 300 images from forty years
+This edition gathers more than 300 images from forty years

 of Lindbergh’s career.
 It traces the German photographer’s cinematic inflections and humanist approach